briansu2004/MySalesforce/README.md

 ## New keywords

 - Aura

+Aura is a framework for developing apps for mobile and desktop devices.
+In existence since 2013, Aura enables developers to build apps that are independent of data that resides in Salesforce, so development can be less disruptive to day-to-day users.

 - Lightning Web Component

+Lightning Components are a user interface (UI) framework that is used to create applications for desktop and mobile technologies.
+Salesforce Admins deploy these components to construct single-page web applications that provide an end-to-end experience on the platform for a variety of functions.

 - Apex

+Apex is a strongly typed, object-oriented programming language that allows developers to execute flow and transaction control statements on Salesforce servers in conjunction with calls to the API.

 - Visualforce

+Visualforce is a framework that allows developers to build sophisticated, custom user interfaces that can be hosted natively on the Lightning platform.
+The Visualforce framework includes a tag-based markup language, similar to HTML, and a set of server-side "standard controllers" that make basic database operations, such as queries and saves, very simple to perform.

 - Salesforce API

+  - SOAP API
+  - REST API
+  - Bulk API

 - Process Builder

+Process Builder is an automated Salesforce tool that allows you to control the order of actions or evaluate the criteria for a record.
+Process Builder gives you the ability to use straightforward 'If/Then' logic to easily add automation to your Salesforce environment.

 ## TrailBlazer